664th Guards Kremenchugsko-Aleksandriskiy order of Lenin Red Banner orders of Kutuzov and Bogdan Khmelnitskiy Missile Regiment

 Awards and honours from the 308th Guards Missile Mortar Regiment.

-On September 1st, 1962, the regiment stood down, and was relocated to Cuba (Operation Anadyr) - renamed 546th Missile Regiment on 8.9.62, and took over the San Cristobál III and IV sites in Cuba, under the 51st Missile Division.
+On September 1st, 1962, the regiment stood down, and was relocated to Cuba (Operation Anadyr), and took over the San Cristobál III and IV sites in Cuba, under the 51st Missile Division.
 The first battalion went on alert duty 27.10.62, and the second battalion on 25.10.62.

 The battalions stood down in 1982.